×

 Manufacturing and Factory Workers

 Denver is home to or in close proximity to several significant manufacturing operations.
-HUBER Technology operates a manufacturing facility in the Airlie Business Park in Denver.
+HUBER Technology operates a manufacturing facility in the Airlie Business Park.
 American Woodmark’s cabinet manufacturing operations and Timken’s bearing and power transmission manufacturing are major employers in the area.
-Steele Rubber Products and the growing battery manufacturing operations anchored by Green New Energy Materials’ $140 million investment in the Denver Industrial Park add to the industrial presence here.
-Workers at these facilities face real daily risks such as machinery accidents, chemical exposure, repetitive stress injuries, and lacerations.
+Steele Rubber Products has a long-established presence here.
+Green New Energy Materials is establishing its first U.S. lithium-ion battery separator manufacturing facility at Lincoln Commerce Center in Denver, a $140 million investment projected to create 545 jobs in Lincoln County.
+Economic Development Partnership of North Carolina Workers at these facilities face machinery accidents, chemical exposure, repetitive stress injuries, and lacerations on a daily basis.
 We fight for Denver manufacturing workers to receive the full benefits they are entitled to, including permanent disability benefits when injuries cause lasting impairment.

 Construction Workers